 (m) Concealment or cover-up of any of the above.

-2.2 The improper conduct above is not exhaustive and includes any other act or omission, which if proven, willconstitute an act of misconduct under the Group’s Code of Ethics and Conduct, disciplinary offence under therelevant policies and procedures of the Group or criminal offence under relevant legislations in force.
+2.2 The improper conduct above is not exhaustive and includes any other act or omission, which, if proven, will constitute an act of misconduct under the Group’s Code of Conduct, a disciplinary offence under the relevant policies and procedures of the Group and/or criminal offence under relevant legislations in force.

-2.3 The Group expects all parties to act in good faith with a reasonable belief that the information andallegations are substantially true.
+2.3 The Group expects all the directors and employees of the Group to act in good faith with a reasonable belief that the information and allegations are substantially true.

-2.4 If allegations are proven to be malicious, parties responsible may be subject to appropriate action, up to andincluding legal action, where applicable.
+2.4 If allegations are proven malicious, parties responsible may be subject to appropriate action, including legal action, where applicable.

-2.5 All confidential reporting or disclosures by a whistleblower are to be directed to the designated person inaccordance with the procedures under this Policy.
+2.5 The avenue for whistleblowing, as set out in this Policy, is open to anyone with evidence of fraud or misconduct by the employees or directors within the Group.
+All confidential reporting or disclosures by a whistleblower are to be directed to the designated person in accordance with the procedures under this Policy.

-2.6 The Policy is not intended as a means for employees to pursue personal grievances which should bereferred directly with their immediate superiors.
+2.6 The Policy is not intended as a means for employees to pursue personal grievances, which should be referred directly to their immediate superiors.

-3.1 The Group will take all reasonable steps to protect the confidentiality of identity of a whistleblower, to theextent reasonably practicable and will adhere to any statutory requirements in force.
+3.1 The Group will take all reasonable steps to protect the confidentiality and identity of a whistleblower to the extent reasonably practicable and will adhere to any statutory requirements in force.

-3.2 Any employee of the Group who whistle blows will also be protected against any adverse and detrimental actions in reprisal for disclosing any improper conduct committed or about to be committed within the Group, to the extent reasonably practicable, provided that the disclosure is made in good faith.
+3.2 Any director or employee of the Group who whistle blows will also be protected against any adverse and detrimental actions in reprisal for disclosing any improper conduct committed or about to be committed within the Group, to the extent reasonably practicable, provided that the disclosure is made in good faith.

-3.3 Such protection will continue notwithstanding that the investigation later reveals that the whistleblower ismistaken as to the facts, rules and procedures of improper conduct.
+3.3 Such protection will continue, notwithstanding that the investigation later reveals that the whistleblower is mistaken about the facts, rules and procedures of improper conduct.

-3.4 The whistleblower remains liable for his/her own conduct and is responsible to ensure that disclosure ismade in good faith and free from any malicious intent.
-The Group does not have the power to offer anyperson immunity against prosecution in the criminal jurisdiction.
+3.4 The whistleblower remains liable for his/her own conduct and is responsible for ensuring that disclosure is made in good faith and free from any malicious intent.
+The Group does not have the power to offer any person immunity against prosecution in the criminal jurisdiction.

 (b) the whistleblower willfully discloses a false statement;